watem-sedem/watem-sedem/CONTRIBUTING.rst

 Code structure
 --------------

-CN-WS was originally written to work in three different modi operandi:
+WaTEM/SEDEM was originally written to work in three different modi operandi:

 1. as a command line tool (without GUI)
 2. via a GUI
 3. a long-term version with a GUI

 The long-term version was made to calculate multiple rain events and runs the command line version several times behind each other.
-Both GUI versions of CN-WS are not maintained since 2016 and are not available as a download.
+Both GUI versions of WaTEM/SEDEM are not maintained since 2016 and are not available as a download.

-CN-WS is written in Free Pascal.
+WaTEM/SEDEM is written in Free Pascal.
 In the main directory of the repository four folders with pascal code can be found:

 - cn_ws: all code that is unique for the command line tool without GUI